National coverage determination: Relationship of NCDs and LCDs

-NCD decisions are binding on all Medicare contractors, and LCD policy can be no more restrictive than the NCD, although it can be less restrictive.
-If an NCD or other coverage provision states that an item is "covered for diagnoses/conditions A, B and C", contractors should not use that as a basis to develop an LCD to cover only "diagnoses/conditions A, B and C".
-When an NCD does not exclude coverage for other diagnoses/conditions, contractors should allow individual consideration, unless the LCD supports automatic denial of some or all of those other diagnoses/conditions.
+NCDs are binding on Medicare administrative contractors (MACs), qualified independent contractors (QICs), administrative law judges and attorney adjudicators, and the Medicare Appeals Council.
+LCD policy can be no more restrictive than the NCD, although it can be less restrictive.
+If an NCD or other coverage provision states that an item is "covered for diagnoses/conditions A, B and C", MACs should not use that as a basis to develop an LCD to cover only "diagnoses/conditions A, B and C".
+When an NCD does not exclude coverage for other diagnoses/conditions, MACs should allow individual consideration, unless the LCD supports automatic denial of some or all of those other diagnoses/conditions.
 When national policy bases coverage on need assessment by the beneficiary's provider, LCDs should not include prerequisites.

 Evaluating LCDs for NCD consideration

 CMS is required (under the MMA) to evaluate LCDs to decide which decisions should be adopted nationally.
 When new LCDs are developed, a 731 Advisory Group reviews LCD topic submissions to determine which topics are forwarded to the CMS Coverage and Analysis Group (CAG).

-To promote consistency across LCDs, CMS requires Medicare contractors to:
+To promote consistency across LCDs, CMS requires MACs to: